Overcoming the Legal Challenges of a Blended Family

 Custody

 Florida protects the interest of the child at all costs.
-Judges will look at the child’s life to see what the least measure of emotional turmoil is to the child.
+Judges will examine the child’s life to determine the least measure of emotional turmoil to the child.

-Blended families bring new complex dynamics into play and may create a tension-filled atmosphere fueled by emotion and the stepparent’s authority.
+Blended families introduce new, complex dynamics and may create a tension-filled atmosphere fueled by emotions and the stepparent’s authority.
 Additional conflict can happen with the outside biological parent.

-From a legal point of view, it is wise to discuss the ramifications with everyone involved and create strategies to make a move easier.
+From a legal perspective, it is advisable to discuss the ramifications with all parties involved and develop strategies to make the move easier.

-Divorce cases and newly blended families become progressively complex when adding in different states from the original divorce.
+Divorce cases and newly blended families become increasingly complex when involving different states from the original divorce.

 Blended parents want their family to succeed; however, they cannot ignore the rights of the original parent.